FrancescoDiSalesGithub/Google-cloud-shell-hacking/README.md

 On firefox, change the download location to **/root** and then go to **google.com** and log in as your google user, then, go to your google drive and download the qcow image of windows server.
 After downloading go to /root and type the following command:

 `qemu-system-x86_64 -img windowserver.qcow -m 4096 -boot c`

+## Removing bloat from google cloud shell

+If you want to remove bloating software from your google cloud shell download the file in this repository called **remove-bloat.sh**.
+If you want to have always free space on your google cloud instance, write the **bash.rc** file in your google cloud home folder and write:
+`chmod +x remove-bloat.sh; ./remove-bloat.sh`

+At the next google cloud startup instance it would took some minutes until the removing procedure is done.

 ## Donation